FabioChiodini/ProjectSpawnSwarm/README.md

 - A number of VMs in AWS (specified in the variable export VM_InstancesK) as "slaves"

-- A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves" (still TBC)
+- A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves"

 It then starts many Docker Containers (nginx) via Docker Swarm (the number of instances is specified in the variable export InstancesK)

 It also opens up all required port on AWS Security Groups and on GCE

-Currently it opens all ports for Docker Swarm /machine and ssh plus port 80 (for the Docker application)
+Currently it opens all ports for Docker Swarm /machine and SSH plus port 80 (to test the Docker application nginx)

 Here's an high level diagram: